 [This function is not intended for general use.
 It may be altered or unavailable in subsequent versions of Windows.]

-A handle to the window to be tested.
+A handle to the window to register for Shell hook messages.

 Type: Type: BOOL